appvia/tako/README.md

 We need to instruct _Kev_ to track our _Compose Kubernetes sources_.
 In this case, this is our `docker-compose.yaml` file.

-_Kev_ will introspect the Compose config and _infer the required translation keys_, represented as Compose `labels`, to enable Compose services to run on Kubernetes.
+_Kev_ will introspect the Compose config and _infer the required translation keys_ to enable Compose services to run on Kubernetes.

-Also, as we're moving beyond development, we'll instruct _Kev_ to create two _environment overrides_ to target two different variations of the required translation keys.
+Also, as we're moving beyond development, we'll instruct _Kev_ to create two _environment overrides_ to target two different variations of the required translation keys (annotated as service `labels`).

 No time to lose, let's configure _Kev_,